 Each house question is decided by its primary cusp, and over time the KP literature has settled on a standard pairing.
 For marriage questions the seventh cuspal sub-lord carries the verdict.
 If the sub-lord of the seventh cusp signifies the second house (family addition), the seventh house (partner), or the eleventh house (fulfilment of desire), marriage is promised.
 If the sub-lord instead signifies the sixth (separation), the tenth (work over partner), or the twelfth (loss), the chart points toward delayed, troubled, or unconsummated partnership.

-Many KP astrologers will, at this point, also check the second and eleventh cuspal sub-lords, because those two cusps refine the marriage picture — the second cusp speaks to whether the family will accept the union, and the eleventh cusp speaks to whether the desire underlying the partnership will actually find satisfaction.
+Many KP astrologers will, at this point, also check the second and eleventh cuspal sub-lords, because those two cusps refine the marriage picture.
+The second cusp speaks to whether the family will accept the union, and the eleventh cusp speaks to whether the desire underlying the partnership will actually find satisfaction.
 A clean seventh, second, and eleventh trio is the standard KP marker for a steady, fulfilling marriage at the right time.

 Career: The Tenth Cuspal Sub-Lord